standardhealth/cimpl-doc/docs/cimpl6Reference.md

 CIMPL supports four binding strengths, `required`, `extensible`, `preferred`, and `example`, the same as FHIR.

 # Constraints
 Constraints can be applied properties or values.
 The grammars are different, and are described separately, below.
 Constraints can be placed on top-level properties or nested properties (see [Constraining Nested Properties](#constraining-nested-properties)).
-Unlike class definitions, _constraints are not preceded by any keyword_.
+Unlike class definitions, _constraints do not begin the line with a keyword followed by a colon_.

 ## Constraints on Properties
 Constraints can be applied to locally-defined properties or properties inherited from the parent.
 This table lists the possible constraints on properties: